davidb-and-john/clustering-project/README.md

 - 🚨    to mark a late item (more than one day)

+A link to the Trello board below can be found at https://trello.com/b/VRlIpoeo/zillow-cluster-project

 Here is a snapshot of our project planning/setup on the evening of 4/1/21